edprice25/fbi-cde-master-files-ml/Cargo Theft/README - Cargo Theft - Google BigQuery ML.txt

 8. Create the ML model and train it with data prior to 2023.
   CT-create-model-incidents-agg.sql

-9. Use the ML model to predict the 2023 data.
+9. Use the ML model to test predictions with the 2023 data.
   CT-ml-predict-incidents-agg.sql